Bridge of the Americas (El Paso–Ciudad Juárez)

 The Bridge of the Americas (BOTA) is a group of international bridges which cross the Rio Grande (Río Bravo) and Texas State Highway Loop 375, connecting the Mexico–United States border cities of Ciudad Juárez, Chihuahua, and El Paso, Texas, via the MX 45 (known as Avenida de las Américas in its Ciudad Juárez section) from the south and the I-110 from the north, crossing the El Paso BOTA Port of Entry.
-The bridge is known colloquially as "Puente Libre" ("Free Bridge") in Ciudad Juárez, officially as "Puente Internacional Córdova-Las Américas" ("Córdova-The Americas International Bridge") or "Puente Internacional Córdova de las Américas" ("Córdova of the Americas International Bridge"), and also as "Puente Río Bravo" ("Rio Bravo Bridge"), "Cordova Bridge", and "Free Bridge".

-Description
+Description and names

 The Bridge of the Americas consists of two bridges comprising four separate structures: two two-lane bridges for truck traffic, northbound and southbound; and two four-lane bridges for passenger vehicles, with two sidewalks for pedestrians.
 The bridge is one of four international points of entry connecting Ciudad Juárez and El Paso, forming the binational metropolitan area of El Paso–Juárez, alongside the Ysleta–Zaragoza International Bridge, Paso del Norte Bridge, and Stanton Street Bridge.

+The Bridge of the Americas is known by multiple names.
+In Mexico, it is officially referred to as Puente Internacional Córdova–Las Américas ("Córdova–The Americas International Bridge") or Puente Internacional Córdova de las Américas ("Córdova of the Americas International Bridge"), and colloquially as Puente Río Bravo ("Rio Bravo Bridge"), Puente Córdova ("Cordova Bridge"), and Puente Libre ("Free Bridge"), in reference to the fact that it is a free, toll-free crossing.

 History

 The bridges were constructed from 1996 to 1998.
 The bridge is owned by the International Boundary and Water Commission, and operated in its American section by U.S. Customs and Border Protection and its Mexican section by Mexican Customs.
 It is one of just five bridges connecting Mexico and the United States from Ciudad Juárez.
-As of 2015, it is the only one that is toll free (hence the name "Puente Libre" meaning "Free Bridge").

 Border crossing

 The El Paso BOTA Port of Entry is El Paso's highest volume border crossing, carrying more than half the vehicles (trucks and passenger cars) entering El Paso, Texas, from Mexico.
+This is due in large part to the fact that BOTA is the only bridge in between Mexico and Texas that does not charge a toll.
+It is a "Class A" service port with a full range of cargo processing functions, and it is open for passenger vehicle traffic 24/7.
+It is available from 6:00 AM to 2:00 PM on weekdays for commercial truck inspections.

+Construction on the BOTA crossing was completed in 1967 as part of the Chamizal Treaty between the US and Mexico signed in 1963 that involved a land exchange between the two countries.
+The El Paso property where the US border inspection station at BOTA is located was Mexican land prior to the execution of this treaty.